nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 - filling up client logs (see [NXDRIVE-2131](https://jira.nuxeo.com/browse/NXDRIVE-2131));
 - generating a huge amount of Sentry events, exploding our quota.

-Finally, such move was the next logical step after NXP-28497 where the Direct Edit button has been hidden for those documents.
+Finally, such a move was the next logical step after NXP-28497 where the Direct Edit button has been hidden for those documents.

 This is a 2-part fix alongside [NXDRIVE-2131](https://jira.nuxeo.com/browse/NXDRIVE-2131).